iovisor/bcc/docs/tutorial_bcc_python_developer.md

 # bcc Python Developer Tutorial

 This tutorial is about developing [bcc](https://github.com/iovisor/bcc) tools and programs using the Python interface.
 There are two parts: observability then networking.
-Snippits are taken from various programs in bcc: see their files for licences.
+Snippets are taken from various programs in bcc: see their files for licences.

 Also see the bcc developer's [reference_guide.md](reference_guide.md), and a tutorial for end-users of tools: [tutorial.md](tutorial.md).
 There is also a lua interface for bcc.